Timeseries

 Returns

-The TimeSeries containing the variance for each component.
+A new series containing the variance of each component.

 Return type